csc-667-spring-2023-roberts/term-project-sl3zt1nhcs-gupeht/README.md

 change to the local host

-this way having your database credentials, serveer cors set * and socket io to local host, you are able to test locally.
+this way having your database credentials, server cors set * and socket io to local host, you are able to test locally.
 The current configuration is ready to test on render.